spatie/laravel-settings/README.md

 $dateSettings->lock('birth_date');
 ```

 It is now impossible to update the value of `birth_date`.
-When `birthdate` was overwritten, and settings were saved, the package will load the old value of `birthdate` from the repository.
+When trying to overwrite `birthdate` and saving settings, the package will load the old value of `birthdate` from the repository and it looks like nothing happened.

 You can also lock multiple settings at once: